 The Principles and Pillars of Democracy

-An analysis of the different definitions of democracy, including those discussed by Schmitter and Karl, as well as those found in the works of others philosophers scholar can lead to the identification of overlapping themes or concepts.
+An analysis of the different definitions of democracy, including those discussed by Schmitter and Karl, as well as those found in the works of others philosophers and scholars can lead to the identification of overlapping themes or concepts.
 Note that some of these concepts have also been derived from the works of ancient thinkers such as the Greek Philosopher Aristotle or the Italian diplomat Niccolò Machiavelli.
 Nevertheless, these concepts generally correspond to the basic features, elements, or principles of democracy.
 Take note of the following:

 • A pronounced consideration of the interest and welfare of the common people